 Advent Awaits!

-the theme for our big trip.
-How exciting it was for me and for my husband, Ron, to venture 32 days across the Northwest US, 11-states, 7323 miles, hauling our cute little travel trailer – just the perfect size for the two of us.
 Our adventure took us over 10,000 ft. mountain passes, sometimes our truck and trailer slowly climbing miles up steep grades along hot, winding highways cut into the sides of mountains, with cliffs dropping beside us thousands of feet.
-Mountain goats climbed rocky cliffs beside us.
-Trails led us to bear nibbling berries and pasture grass. and buffalo stepping alongside us, close enough to touch.
+Mountain goats climbed rocky cliffs nearby.
+Trails led us to bears nibbling huckleberry bushes, and to elk munching pasture grass.
+Along the side roads, buffalo clipped the pavement beside side us, close enough to touch.
 Coastline roads took us to bobs of barking seals in colonies on small islands; large walruses, like granite rocks lay amongst them.
-Green ferns the size of men and Redwoods towering like skyscrapers, demanded our attention and created an awe in our inmost spirits, which will not soon be forgotten.
-The heat poured out of the atmosphere like an open oven door in the July western climate, and wildfires trailed us as we turned from our southernmost point and headed northeast during the last days.
-The dictionary defines “adventure” as an “exciting undertaking,” and that it was indeed!
-It was amazing and we loved every minute.
-(Click here to read the first of the “Adventure Awaits” posts about the trip.)
+Geysers ejected turbulent steaming waters and Fumaroles emitted gaseous vapors just a few feet in front of us.
+Green ferns the size of men and Redwoods towering like skyscrapers demanded our attention and created an awe in our inmost spirits, which will not soon be forgotten.
+The heat poured out of the atmosphere like an open oven door in the July western climate, and wildfires trailed us as we turned from our southernmost point and headed northeast throughout the last days of our travel.

 I had prepared for our July “Adventure Awaits” trip for months, diligently planning our route and reserving campsites, booking boat trips and National Park entrance passes, preparing meals ahead, and finally, packing the trailer.
 The preparation and anticipation were nearly as exciting as the trip itself.